 *Available to borrowers as young as 55 in select states only.
 Higher minimum age requirements may apply.
 Visit www.reversefunding.com/equity-elite for details.

-*Not applicable in all states; some states may impose a higher age requirement.
+†Not applicable in all states; MA imposes a maximum loan amount of $1.5MM.
 Visit www.reversefunding.com/equity-elite for details.

 Equity Elite Reverse Mortgage (“Equity Elite”) is Reverse Mortgage Funding LLC’s proprietary loan program, and it is not affiliated with the Home Equity Conversion Mortgage (HECM) loan program, which is insured by FHA.
 Equity Elite is available to qualified borrowers who also may be eligible for HUD, FHA’s HECM program or are seeking loan proceeds that are higher than HUD, FHA’s HECM program limit.
 Equity Elite currently is available only for eligible properties in select states.
 Please contact your loan originator to see if it is currently available in your state.